 This paper examines the recent behavior of a particular group of people specifically activists with different concerns aligning with Palestinian activists while proclaiming that Palestine is all issues.
 The reason it is “all issues” is that all the particular issues have been reduced to the smallest common denominator of oppression vs. oppressor eliminating the ability for nuance in understanding human conflict.
 Gay and Trans activists look past the historical record and reality of the treatment of LGBTQ people inside Palestinian territory.
 The shared interest in resisting oppression smooths out the differences and covers over the contradictions shaping how the actors view themselves and their corresponding role play deemed necessary on the stage of the world to secure their goals of freedom for themselves resulting in aligning their vested interests with others in a team performance.
 This does not necessarily indicate a trend of such merging of concerns on a wider scale among GenZ, which has been noted as being sympathetic to the needs of others and more inclusive than preceding generations.
-This does not mean that this group of activists necessarily is representational of GenZ in general.
+This does not necessarily mean that this group of activists is representative of GenZ in general.
 A survey conducted in early May of 2024, found that only 8% of college students had actively engaged in a protest on either side of the Palestinian Israeli issue and that 81% of students believed protestors should be held accountable for damaging or occupying university property.
 (Habeshian, 2024) However, the observed behavior of these activists may certainly be reinforced by cultural trends that have been identified and observed over the past decades.